EMSL-Computing/Pore2Chip/README.md

 (6b) **Calibration and Validation (Chip2Flow):** Predictive AI/ML-enabled models are calibrated and validated using experimental data for accuracy and reliability.

-(7a) **Understanding Fluid Flow and Species Degradation in Soil Core Experiments (Chip2Flow):** Experiments on soil cores provide vital information on fluid flow and chemical species degradation, connecting back to micromodel generation.
+(7a) **Understanding Fluid Flow and Reactive-Transport in Soil Core Experiments (Chip2Flow):** Experiments on soil cores provide vital information on fluid flow and chemical species degradation, connecting back to micromodel generation.

 (7b) **Upscaled Properties (Chip2Flow):** Properties and behaviors observed at smaller scales are upscaled to larger scales (mm to cm) for real-world application.